HarryPratt/swe_take_home_exercise/README.md

 # Part 1 and 2
 - The prefix and infix calculator can be run using `./calculator.py`
 - Description of code implementation is given in the comments of the respective functions
-- The calculator runs all given tests cases before asking for a new expression
+- The calculator runs all given tests cases before asking for new expressions
+- The calculator will keep asking for new expressions until you press enter to finish (an empty expression)

 # Bonus